 "I used to dream that my dad would come rescue me, but he never reached out to me."

 You want to know the sad but resilient thing about this?
 Such sons never truly stop desiring their father's love.
-I meet some sons who have had their self-esteem beaten to a pulp by cruel or tough dads.
+I meet some sons who have had their self-esteem damaged by cruel or tough dads.
 Such young men may state how much they despise their father; but after digging deeper into their feelings, they almost always say they love their father and desire for a deeper connection.

-Something has gone drastically wrong.
-The resilience of sons may be a sadly beautiful thing, but the cruelty of some fathers is nothing but revolting.
-Most fathers are not cruel; they simply have allowed their own wounds and hang-ups and other priorities to distract them from their fathering role and the end result is distance and disconnection.
+The resilience of sons who still hunger for their father is a sadly beautiful thing.
+Most fathers are not cruel; they simply have allowed their own wounds and hang-ups and other priorities to distract them from their fathering role.
+The end result is an ambiguous distance and disconnection.

 So what are the roadblocks to a deeper connection between Dad and his son?
 Why do fathers reject their sons?
 Or why do some sons 'perceive' rejection from their fathers?